-The Ministry of Youth Development - Te Manatu Whakahiato Taiohi – develops and promotes Active Youth Citizenship.
-This is young people, aged between 12 and 24 years old, using their knowledge, skills and experience to participate confidently in their communities.
+The Ministry of Youth Development - Te Manatū Whakahiato Taiohi - encourages and supports young people, aged between 12 and 24 years old, to develop and use knowledge, skills and experiences to participate confidently in their communities.

 Active Youth Citizenship

 Active Youth Citizenship is about increasing young people’s ability to participate in society through building their:

 - self-management skills.

 This leads to better participation and achievement in education.

 - To encourage and support a youth development approach

 - To support and facilitate youth involvement and input into decision-making processes

 - As a funder of youth development services